MonahDipsy/Socket_Programming/README.md

 # Assignment README

 ## Author
-Foratzoabi
+Monicah Odipo

 ## Description
-This is an assignment for the course /*Course Name*/.
-The goal of this assignment is to implement a simple client-server communication using shared memory and sockets in C++.
+The goal of this is to implement a simple client-server communication using shared memory and sockets in C++.

 ## File Structure
 The assignment directory contains the following files: